Vietnam work permit for foreigners: Step-by-step guide

 Worried about your work permit expiry date?
 We can help you renew on time so you can keep working legally in Vietnam.

-Eligibility requirements for the Vietnam work permit application
+Requirements for the Vietnam work permit application

 Requirements for Vietnam work permit application